-Increased training of Postal Inspection Service personnel on cyber based platforms, including both the Clearnet (publicly accessible networks/internet including messaging platforms) and Darknet (anonymous networks including peer to peer connections or through proxy networks), is critical for Postal Inspection Service personnel to be able to conduct investigations of cyber enabled activity associated with mail theft including financial and violent crimes.
-The Postal Inspection Service will develop and present specialized training, including online undercover training, to its personnel so that they can successfully conduct cyber based investigations involving mail theft and associated crimes.
-This will also as build a foundation to combat future crime trends.
+Criminals operate on both Clearnet (publicly accessible networks/internet, including messaging platforms) and Darknet networks (anonymous networks, including peer-to-peer connections or through proxy networks).
+Increased training of Postal Inspection Service personnel on such cyber-based networks is critical to our ability to conduct investigations of cyber-enabled activity associated with mail theft and related financial and violent crimes.
+The Postal Inspection Service will develop and present specialized training, including online undercover training, to its personnel so that they can successfully conduct cyber-based investigations involving mail theft and associated crimes.
+This will also build a foundation to combat future crime trends.